MAIF/otoroshi/manual/src/main/paradox/usage/4-monitor.md

 ## Service healthcheck

-If you have defined an healthcheck URL in the service descriptor, you can access the healthcheck page from the sidebar of the service page.
+If you have defined an health check URL in the service descriptor, you can access the health check page from the sidebar of the service page.

 @@@ div { .centered-img }
 <img src="../img/service-healthcheck.png" />